Six Exercises for Better Form - Part 1

 Exhale, pull the body up while maintaining the rigid plank position, driving from the elbows and rotating the palms inward.
 Stop and hold when the elbows are past the body and the palms are parallel.
 Inhale, slowly returning to starting position.

-Keep the glutes fully engaged throughout exercise in order to prevent your hips from dropping.
+Keep the glutes fully engaged throughout exercise to prevent your hips from dropping.
 When pulling the body up, try to pull the shoulder blades together.
 If your strength does not allow for you to pull your body up with the elbows past the torso, decrease resistance by using a resistance band or lower your feet.

 You should not shrug, roll your shoulders, flex the hips or allow the hips to sag.
 Never crane your neck or overarch your back.